-The subculture plates for the test article spiked with M. orale at $\leq$ 100 CFU per inoculum and those spiked with M. pneumoniae at $\leq$ 100 CFU per inoculum yielded a positive result no more than one subculture day later than the corresponding positive control plates.
+The subculture plates for the test article spiked with M. orale at \leq 100 CFU per inoculum and those spiked with M. pneumoniae at \leq 100 CFU per inoculum yielded a positive result on the same subculture day as the corresponding positive control plates.
 No growth inhibition was observed.